 Fast, Working Parsing

 When users complete Upcase exercises, we need to parse their Git history to understand their work.
 Our diff parser in Ruby was the most significant source of bugs and performance problems in the application.
-We deployed a Haskell service to take over diff parsing over 2 years ago, and we haven't had to release any bug fixes or performance changes since.
+We deployed a Haskell service to take over diff parsing almost 3 years ago, and we haven't had to release any bug fixes or performance changes since.
 It parses immense diffs using constant memory.See how Upcase performs

 We wrote the book on programming without null